Fox’s Glacier Mints is the leading boiled mint brand in Britain.

 Fox’s Glacier Fruits were introduced in 1956.

-By the late 1960s the company was in debt and losing money.
-It was acquired in 1969 by Mackintosh & Son of Halifax, Yorkshire for almost £1 million in cash (around £14 million in 2014).
+The company was in debt and losing money by the late 1960s.
+It was acquired by Mackintosh & Son of Halifax, Yorkshire for almost £1 million in cash (around £14 million in 2014) in 1969.
 Later that same year, Mackintosh was acquired by Rowntree.
 Rowntree Mackintosh soon restored Fox’s to profitability.

 From the 1980s, the Leicester factory began to produce the fruit-flavoured variants of Rowntree’s popular Polo mint brand.